Location, maps & GPS

 You can add and edit geographical coordinates of each post you upload to Kuula and share it with your viewers.
 This tutorial shows how to edit and share location data.

 When the user clicks on that button, a map overlay will show up.
 The large pin on the map shows the location of the current post.
 The smaller dots show the location of the other posts in the collection.
-The small dots are clickable - they allow to navigate to the other posts.
+The small dots are clickable and they allow navigation to those other posts.

 You can see the tour with that map live here: Rusack Winery Tour.

-You can enable sharing the map, by checking the Make location public box in the editor.
+You can change this setting later for each post individually, by checking the Make location public box in the editor.
 You can find it in the Photo information section at the bottom of the editor panel:

 You can adjust the location of the pin by dragging it on the map.